Skip to content

 第 4 个参数 → R9

-Note that both the order and the names are different from Linux.
-This means that for the exact same function, on Linux the first six parameters all go through registers, while on Windows the fifth and sixth parameters already need to be pushed to the stack.
-When debugging cross-platform performance issues, the exact same C++ code producing completely different assembly on both sides is often caused by ABI differences.
+Note that the order and naming differ from Linux.
+This means that for the same function, the first six arguments are passed entirely in registers on Linux, whereas on Windows, the fifth and sixth arguments are already pushed onto the stack.
+When debugging performance issues across platforms, the same C++ code generates completely different assembly on both sides, which is often caused by ABI differences.

 This difference actually has a subtle impact on API design.
-If we know that only four registers are available on Windows, we'll tend to be more conservative with parameter counts when designing frequently called interfaces.
-But we'll expand on this topic when we encounter specific scenarios later.
+Knowing that only four registers are available on Windows, we tend to be more conservative with the number of parameters when designing high-frequency interfaces.
+However, we will expand on this topic when we encounter specific scenarios later.

-Talk is cheap, let's write the simplest function and throw it into Compiler Explorer:
+Theory without practice is empty.
+Let's write a simple function and throw it into Compiler Explorer to see:

 cpp